Working in Finland

 How do you become a permanent resident?

 An EU citizen automatically has the right to permanent residency in Finland after living there for an uninterrupted period of five years.
-They may receive a certificate of the right to permanent residence.
+For further information, see the Finnish Immigration Service.

 Living in Finland